 - If you have a large propane tank, close the supply valve on the tank

 Closing doors and windows can prevent embers from entering the house or structure and igniting combustible materials, burning it down from the inside out.

 Remove lightweight window treatments and furniture to the middle of the room, away from windows.

 This will prevent outside smoke from entering the home and causing preventable damage.

 Leave your exterior lights on so firefighters can see your home under smoky conditions.

 Remove combustible materials from the 0–5 ft zone around your home, called the home ignition zone or noncombustible zone.

 - Clear dead plants, weeds, grass or any other combustible materials on and under your deck, and within 5 feet of your home.

 - Move propane tanks used with barbecue grills away from home.
 If you are evacuating, place propane tank at curb.
-Remove weeds and other debris from area around large stationary propane tanks (125 gallons water capacity or more) so there is no combustible material near tank.
+Remove weeds and other debris from area around large stationary propane tanks so there is no combustible material near tank.

-- Cover dryer vents and wall-mounted make-up air openings for furnaces with a plywood cover, metal tape, or duct tape.
+- Seal dryer vents and wall-mounted make-up air openings for furnaces with metal tape or duct tape.